scipopt/gcg/doc/resources/misc/manual.md

 with everything that does not belong into these guides and the C-API
 @htmlinclude structureofmanual.html

-## Where to begin?
+# Where to begin?
 ### Installation
 In any case, you will have to start with the installation.
-- For a new user, we suggest a complete @ref install "SCIP Optimization Suite Installation".
-- For a developer or if you need the most recent dev version of GCG, you will have to @ref git-install "install GCG and SCIP using Git".
-- <span style="color:grey !important;">If needed, GCG can also be installed @ref install-manually "manually".</span>
+To make this as seemless as possible for you, we prepared different guides, based on user types. \n
+⇨ @ref install "Install GCG now!"

-### Using and developing with GCG
+### Using GCG and developing with GCG
-The following sections are very short descriptions of the longer use cases that we offer guides for.
-\n\n

-#### Using GCG as a solver from the *command line*
-If you intend to use GCG only as a solver to get optimal solutions for all your programs without any menu, you can just call GCG from the command line and advise it to terminate after solving.\n
-⇨ @ref u1
-\n\n

-#### Using GCG as a solver with the *interactive console*
-If you intend to use GCG only as a solver to get optimal solutions for all your programs, you can just @ref start-gcg "start GCG" and you will be completely satistied with the @ref basic-commands "basic commands".\n ⇨ @ref u2
-\n\n

-#### Using GCG to gain new *knowledge about the structure* of your model (Explore Menu)
-To get to know about how your GCG sees your instance and why, we recommend to check out the @ref explore-menu "Explore Menu".
-With it, you can make GCG show the structure that its
-@ref detectors "detectors" found. \n
-⇨ @ref u3
-\n\n

-#### Using GCG to gain new *knowledge about how GCG ran* on your instance (Visualization Suite)
-To see how GCG ran with your instance, for example how long it detected or how performant the pricing was, you should check out the @ref visu "Visualization Suite".
-It illustrates not only timings, but also algorithmic behaviour.\n
-⇨ @ref u4
-\n\n

-#### Develop new plugins for GCG
-If you are not satisfied with the time GCG needs to solve your instance, then you should consider @ref howtoadd "adding your own plugins" that speed up the solving of your instance.\n ⇨ @ref u5
-\n\n
+Again, depending on what type of user you are, you might go a different way, but these are the most common ones.
+1. No matter what user you are, you should always start with the @ref getting-started guide.
+2. Then, if you want to use some features of GCG, dive into the **first few** @ref use-cases of the @ref users.
+3. After that, you might want to take a look at the **more complicated** @ref use-cases, for example by @ref u5.
+4. Finally, you can start **developing your own plug-ins** for GCG, starting with the final use case @ref u7 and the @ref example-projects.